Chronos v2: What's New and Why It Matters

 The original Chronos was accurate but often impractical for high-throughput production workloads.
 If you needed to forecast tens of thousands of series at hourly cadence, the inference cost was prohibitive.
 Chronos-Bolt removes that constraint entirely.

-At 250x faster inference, Chronos-Bolt-Large can handle workloads that previously required either downgrading to smaller models or using non-foundation-model approaches.
+At much lower inference cost than the original Chronos-T5 models, Chronos-Bolt Base can handle workloads that previously required either downgrading to smaller models or using non-foundation-model approaches.
 For more on GPU optimization for TSFM serving, see our dedicated post.
-A batch of 10,000 series with a 48-step horizon runs in roughly 8 seconds on a single A10G, making it viable for near-real-time applications like dynamic pricing, inventory replenishment triggers, and operational dashboards.
+A batch of 10,000 series with a 48-step horizon is practical on a single GPU, making Bolt viable for near-real-time applications like dynamic pricing, inventory replenishment triggers, and operational dashboards.

 The small model sizes also open up new deployment targets.
 Chronos-Bolt-Tiny runs comfortably on CPU with sub-second latency for individual series, which means you can deploy it at the edge or in serverless functions without GPU infrastructure.

 All four Chronos-Bolt variants are available in the TSFM.ai model catalog today.
-Our automatic routing has been updated to prefer Chronos-Bolt over the original Chronos variants in most scenarios, since Bolt matches or exceeds accuracy at dramatically lower latency.
-If you are currently using Chronos-Large through our API, we recommend testing Chronos-Bolt-Large as a drop-in replacement.
+Our automatic routing has been updated to prefer Chronos-Bolt over the original Chronos-T5 variants in most scenarios, since Bolt matches or exceeds accuracy at dramatically lower latency.
+If you are currently using Chronos-Large through our API, we recommend testing Chronos-Bolt Base as a drop-in replacement.
 The request format is identical and you should see the same or better accuracy with significantly faster response times.

 Chronos-Bolt reflects a pattern we are seeing across the TSFM space: the shift from adapting general-purpose architectures to designing inference-efficient architectures specifically for time series.
 The T5 encoder-decoder was a convenient starting point for research, but production deployment demands architectures that produce forecasts in a single forward pass.
 We expect future TSFM releases from other labs to follow a similar trajectory, prioritizing throughput and latency alongside accuracy.